bodenlab/GRASP-resources/README.md

 Some notebooks require additional code that is stored in the /src folder.
 As long as you keep the src folder in the same relative location to the notebooks this will run correctly.

-For Curation 5, the <u>standard package</u> of MAFFT is required for multiple sequence alignment.
+4. For Curation 5, the **standard package** of MAFFT is required for multiple sequence alignment.

 [Here are the instructions to install MAFFT](https://mafft.cbrc.jp/alignment/software/)

-4. Now you can start a Jupyter notebook from the main folder
+5. Now you can start a Jupyter notebook from the main folder

 ```
 jupyter notebook